Identification of inertial modes in the solar convection zone: Results

 \section{Results}

 The line width $\Gamma$ of the modes corresponds roughly to two times their decay rate constant $\sigma$, in analogy with a lightly damped harmonic oscillator.
-We have tuned the Ekman number so that the mean $[\sigma]$ of numerically computed modes (the HRF candidates), from $m=8$ to $m=14$, matches one half the mean $[\Gamma]$ of the observed line widths that were computed via ring-diagram analysis of Helioseismic and Magnetic Imager (HMI) measurements, as reported by \cite{Hanson+22} (see their Table 1, column 5).
-Thus, $[\sigma]\approx[\Gamma]/2=19.5$ nHz is obtained when $E=1.06\times10^{-4}$.
-We choose the outer radius of the radiative core at $r_c/R_\odot=0.71$.
-We then proceed to calculate eigenfrequencies and eigenmodes for different values of $m$.
-The inertial mode frequency spectrum is dense, so there is always an inertial mode arbitrarily close to any frequency we might choose as a target for the eigensolver.
-However, their damping factor $\sigma$ allows us to discriminate between lightly damped modes, i.e. ones that are more easily excited, usually with simpler spatial structures, against heavily damped ones, tipically with more complex spatial structures.
-The \emph{least} damped modes in a broad interval around the observed frequencies are plotted in Fig.~\ref{fig:fig1} (blue dots - blue dashed line labeled `inertial modes, numerical').
-These modes are retrograde-propagating ($\omega<0$), have equatorially antisymmetric radial vorticity (i.e. equatorially symmetric flow velocity) and their dominant spherical harmonic component, $T_{lm}$, near or at the solar surface is such that $l=m+1$, matching the corresponding characteristics of the observed HFR vorticity waves.
-We have extracted the observed HFR frequencies in Fig.~\ref{fig:fig1} (orange and purple error bars) from Table 1 and Table S1 of \cite{Hanson+22}.
-For comparison, Fig.~\ref{fig:fig1} also presents the sectoral Rossby mode frequencies obtained with our model, which we used for validation, and the sectoral Rossby modes observed by \cite{Loptien+18}.
+We have tuned the Ekman number so that the mean $[\sigma]$ of numerically computed modes (the HFR candidates), from $m=8$ to $m=14$, matches one half the mean $[\Gamma]$ of the observed line widths that were computed via ring-diagram analysis of Helioseismic and Magnetic Imager (HMI) measurements, as reported by \cite{Hanson+22} (see their Table 1, column 5).
+Thus, $[\sigma]\approx[\Gamma]/2=19.5$ nHz is obtained when $E=2.1\times10^{-4}$.
+The inertial mode frequency spectrum is {countably} dense, so there is always an inertial mode arbitrarily close to any frequency we might choose as a target for the eigensolver. {We look for lightly damped modes with simple spatial structure as they are easier to excite than modes with more complex structure}.
+The \emph{least} damped modes in a broad interval around the observed frequencies are plotted in Fig.~\ref{fig:fig1} (blue-violet stars labeled `HFR, numerical').
+These modes are retrograde-propagating ($\omega<0$), have equatorially antisymmetric radial vorticity (i.e. equatorially symmetric flow velocity) and their dominant spherical harmonic component, $T_{lm}$, {near the outer boundary} is such that $l=m+1$, matching the corresponding characteristics of the observed HFR vorticity waves.
+We have extracted the observed HFR frequencies in Fig.~\ref{fig:fig1} (orange and deep pink error bars) from Table 1 and Table S1 of \cite{Hanson+22}, {transforming them to the Carrington reference frame}.
+For comparison, Fig.~\ref{fig:fig1} also presents the sectoral Rossby mode frequencies obtained with our model, which we used for validation, and the sectoral Rossby modes observed by \cite{Loptien+18}. {The shaded areas in Fig.~\ref{fig:fig1} represent a crude estimate of the effect of the solar differential rotation background on the eigenfrequencies, which we assume is comparable to the variation $\Delta\Omega=\Omega_\mathrm{max}-\Omega_\mathrm{min}$ of the background rotation rate $\Omega(r,\theta)$ but restricted to the $(r,\theta)$ region where a given mode has substantial amplitude.
+See Appendix \ref{sec:apx3}.}